 It has an advanced payload capacity and gimbal configuration – up to three payloads simultaneously (two below and one at the top).

-With a maximum payload capacity of 2.7kg, the M300 RTK is ideal for surveying tasks requiring multiple sensors for enhanced intelligence, such as DJI Zenmuse P1, Lidar scan, construction surveys, and high-level accuracy mapping purpose (RTK function).
+With a maximum payload capacity of 2.7kg, the M300 RTK is ideal for surveying tasks requiring multiple sensors for enhanced intelligence, such as DJI Zenmuse P1, Lidar scan, construction surveys, and high-level accuracy mapping purposes (RTK function).

 2. Thermal Sensor